aaxyat-old/Python-Apk-Installer/README.md

 ### Limitations:
 * Currently this only works on linux.
-* This program uses absolute path so you'll need to edit the script to change the filename or username
+* This program uses absolute path so you'll need to edit the script to change the filename or username.
 * Currently it is too buggy.
 I haven't tested it extensively.

 ### Todo List:
-- [ ] Add Windows Support
+- [ ] Add Windows Support.
-- [ ] Add an interactive interface to choose the folder containing apks
+- [ ] Add an interactive interface to choose the folder containing apks.
-- [ ] Test for bugs
+- [ ] Test for bugs.
-- [ ] Remove the need for end user to touch the script at all
+- [ ] Remove the need for end user to touch the script at all.

 ### Known Bug:
-If you try installing apk with special charaters and any non English character the program will break
+If you try installing apk with special charaters and any non English character the program will break.

 ## Bug report:
  #### If you came across any bug, please report them as issues.
-Any pull request will be greatly appriciated
+Any pull request will be greatly appriciated.